martpie/elzara/content/projects/duality-between-words-and-between-worlds.md

 [More about the project](https://www.expotranskultur.org/en/copy-of-2025)

+after an idea by Alba Chantico Ledesma and Adriana Olmos, curated by Nora von Bergen and Sarah Basyouny

 **Tandem Talk: 11 December 2025**
 _Conversation between the storytellers and artists involved in the _Found in Translation_ project_
 6.30–7 p.m. with Majed Doghmosh and Elzara Oiseau